Article

 Inheritance Tax Calculator

-The information in this article is based on our understanding of UK Legislation, Taxation and HMRC guidance, all of which are subject to change.
-The tax treatment of pensions depends on individual circumstances and is subject to change in future.
-This article is solely for information purposes and does not constitute advice or a personal recommendation.
+The information in this article is based on our understanding of UK legislation, taxation, and HMRC guidance.
+All of these could change in the future.
+The tax treatment of pensions depends on individual circumstances and could also change in future.
+This article is for information only and is neither advice nor a personal recommendation.

 More insights